 - The Tolgathan Caste System

-Tolgatha is made up of eight nation states, four of which are referred to as the Hegemonic states, who dominate the political and social landscape of the nation.
+Tolgatha is made up of eight nation states, four of which are referred to as the Hegemonic states, who dominate the political and social landscape of the nation, and the remaining four referred to as the lesser states.

 In modern times, of the four Hegemonic States, Tolvarad holds the most influence, and is home of the Tolgathan capital city of Carvalen, the current seat of power for the Patriarch-King.
 Carvalen is also a center of power for the Magi Caste, who gather at the Great College of Wizardry in Carvalen.